Macrometacorp/docs/docs/photoniq/faas/faas-cli.md

 title: FaaS CLI
 ---

-The easiest way to interact with FaaS is through the PhotonIQ FaaS CLI, which is supported on multiple platforms.
-You can pick and install the CLI for your specific platform from this page [FaaS CLI Installation](faas-cli-install.md).
+PhotonIQ offers its interactive FaaS CLI to enable you to run and manage functions from your local machine.
+This CLI is available for [installation on Linux, MacOS, and Windows](faas-cli-install.md) and grants you access to remote and local CLI commands.

 ## CLI Commands

-Our CLI provides two sets of commands: `local` and `remote`.
-The key difference is that local commands are used to work with an instance of a local server running on your machine, allowing you to test and debug functions before deploying them on the PhotonIQ platform.
-Remote commands, on the other hand, are used to interact with the PhotonIQ platform.
+The FaaS CLI offers two sets of commands:
+- `local`: Local commands work with an instance of a local server running on your machine, allowing you to create, test, and debug functions before deploying to the PhotonIQ platform.
+- `remote`: These commands serve to interact with the PhotonIQ platform.

 ### Local CLI Commands